ironbar/arc25/docs/modeling/Iteration_22_ttt_BARC.md

   - [x] There might be a problem with `os.environ['CUDA_VISIBLE_DEVICES'] = str(get_least_used_gpu_index())` on the cluster or on my computer.
 Probably it should only do changes if the variable is not set.
 - [ ] Find best training hyperparameters (learning rate, batch size, lora rank, training steps)
   - [x] Lora rank
-  - [ ] Training steps
+  - [x] Training steps
   - [ ] Learning rate/batch size
 - [x] Check training data: the order should be random
 - [x] Evaluation is not deterministic.
 Investigate the source of variability.
 - [x] Select a small number of samples per training
   - [x] Can I unify the evaluation script
   - [x] How to select the samples?
-  - [ ] Train and evaluate
+  - [x] Train and evaluate
-- [ ] Error when trying to evaluate a lot of predictions
+- [x] Error when trying to evaluate a lot of predictions
   - [ ] What is the best and safest way to execute a lot of code in parallel?
   - [ ] Subprocess could be the way
   - [ ] Or maybe there is some way to parallelize that is safe to crashes
+  - [ ] Save execution results to disk so I can repeat evaluations faster
-- [ ] Evaluate experiments and close iteration
+- [x] Evaluate experiments and close iteration
-  - [ ] Full fine-tuned model
+  - [x] Full fine-tuned model
-  - [ ] Models trained on small data
+  - [x] Models trained on small data